Anthony Joshua and Daniel Dubois

 Denny (19-2-3) enters as European champion after a string of victories as the underdog, most recently against Felix Cash via a technical decision when the latter was cut by an accidental clash of heads.
 He may be used to upsetting the odds but he’s a 7/1 chance here and it looks a step too far for him.

-At 6’3”, Sheeraz is huge for the weight and uses his long levers to generate serious power as he whips in his shot.
+At 6’3”, Sheeraz is huge for the weight and uses his long levers to generate serious power as he whips in his shots.
 He proved against Williams that he has no issue with southpaws and fellow ‘lefty’ Denny appears an easier assignment.

 Sheeraz looks to do damage from the off and I don’t think Denny has the pop on his shots to keep his man off, so I like the favourite to record another stoppage victory inside the first six rounds.
 That outcome is odds-on in places and the 6/4 with Sky Bet rates good value.